liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/03-adaptive-media/03-image-scaler.markdown

 [TOC levels=1-4]

 Adaptive Media scales images to match the image resolutions defined by the
-@product@ administrator.
+@sharepoint@ administrator.
 The default scaling is usually suitable, but you can customize it by creating an image scaler.
 The steps here show you how.
 For detailed information on these steps, see
 [Image Scaling in Adaptive Media](/docs/7-2/frameworks/-/knowledge_base/f/adaptive-media#image-scaling-in-adaptive-media).